needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 ### Fixed-Foveated Rendering (FFR)

-Quest 2, and Quest Pro support [fixed-foveated rendering](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-ffr/) to provide better performance for [pixel-fill limited](https://en.wikipedia.org/wiki/Fillrate) applications.
+Support for [fixed-foveated rendering](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-ffr/) to provide better performance for [pixel-fill limited](https://en.wikipedia.org/wiki/Fillrate) applications.
 Controlling the level of foveation is made available through APIs in the Oculus XR Plugin.

 FFR works best when rendering directly into the *eye textures* using the [foward rendering mode](https://docs.unity3d.com/Manual/RenderTech-ForwardRendering.html).  [*Deferred rendering* mode](https://docs.unity3d.com/Manual/RenderTech-DeferredShading.html), which is characterized by rendering into an intermediate render texture, is not recommended for use with FFR.
 This situation arises often when using the default *Universal Rendering Pipeline*, which includes a blit operation by default at the end of the frame.